aeren108/sudoku_solver/README.md

 # Sudoku Solver
-An android app which solves sudoku
+An Android app which solves sudoku using backtracking algorithm

+# Download
+You can [download](https://www.dropbox.com/s/icl985vwyi7uese/sudokusolver-release.apk?dl=0) and try